 - Visit the Hiroshima Peace Memorial Park and Museum

-- Visit a YMCA-sponsored kindergarten and nursery school
+- Engage with children at a YMCA-sponsored kindergarten and nursery school

 - Survey the densely packed buildings and cultural opportunities of Tokyo